playjoa/Unity_LeanTween_Tools/README.md

 - You can set how long the delay to start animating the childs, delay between childs animation and the duration of the animation!

 ## TweenerAnimation.cs
-- Attach to an object such as a card that holds some info (MeesageBoxes or entire screens), you can also set UnityEvents
+- Attach to an object such as a card that holds some info (MeesageBoxes or entire screens), you can also set UnityEvents to happen after close animation!

 ### Example: <br>
 ![](Screenshots/TweenerAnimation.png)